NW-Demand-Response-Emissions-Impacts/Main/README.md

 ```

 ### Step 3: Upload new data
-If you would like to use different data for the demand response potential and hours, add new excel files to the directory data/input_data/DRPotentialandHours/.
-To use different marginal emissions rates, add new excel files to the directory data/input_data/AvoidedEmissionsRates/.
+If you would like to use different data for the demand response potential and hours, add new excel files to the directory <code>data/input_data/DRPotentialandHours/</code>.
+To use different marginal emissions rates, add new excel files to the directory <code>data/input_data/AvoidedEmissionsRates/</code>.

 Note that the emissions_calculator has been designed to run for excel files formatted in a particular way, and will raise Value Errors if these formatting expectations are not met.

 ### Step 4: Update data parameters and run the emissions calculator
-1. Navigate to the phase1_emissions_calculator/ directory by running:
+1. Navigate to the <code>phase1_emissions_calculator/</code> directory by running:
-    cd emissions_calculator/phase1_emissions_calculator/
+    <code>cd emissions_calculator/phase1_emissions_calculator/</code>
 2. Update data parameters in emissions_calculator.py within the section:
     #### DATA ANALYST USERS: UPDATE THIS SECTION ####
     This includes: